1,000+ Opportunities

 This means any information concerning you, which because of name, number, symbol, mark or other identifier, can be used to identify you.
 HESC collects this information pursuant to Articles 13 and 14 of the New York State Education Law and applicable regulations in connection with the administration of Program awards.
 Failure to provide the requested information will disqualify the applicant from receiving the award.

 HESC does not disclose any personal information about you to anyone, except as permitted by law.
-HESC may share your personal information with those individuals and entities that need to know this information in order to administer, service and/or collect Program awards including, but not limited to, HESC employees, other state employees and employees of the New York State Attorney General's office, and contractors and agents.
+HESC restricts access to your personal information to those individuals and entities that need to know this information in order to administer, service and/or collect Program awards including, but not limited to, HESC employees, other state employees and employees of the New York State Attorney General's office, and contractors and agents.

-ny. gov/gethelp for assistance.
-You may access and review such information by filing a Personal Privacy Protection Law (PPPL) request with HESC's PPPL Compliance Officer at www.
+gov/get-help for assistance.
+You may access and review such information by filing a Personal Privacy Protection Law (PPPL) request with HESC's PPPL Compliance Officer at https://hesc. ny.

 HESC shall, within 5 business days of the date of the receipt of a proper request to access and review your personal information: (i) provide access to the personal information; (ii) deny access in writing, explaining the reasons therefore; or (iii) acknowledge the receipt of the request in writing, stating the approximate date when the request will be granted or denied, which date shall not be more than 30 days from the date of the acknowledgment.